Tiny nostrils? It’s okay. You’re in a safe space.

 The Best Nasal Dilators

-Whether you’re dealing with allergies, a deviated spectrum, or just want to alleviate snoring, a good nasal dilator is an amazing investment.
+Whether you’re dealing with allergies, a deviated septum, or just want to alleviate snoring, a good nasal dilator is a worthwhile investment.

 1. Intake Breathing Kit

-The intake breathing kit is an external dilator that uses magnets to hold your nose open.
+The intake is a unique nasal dilator that uses magnets to hold your nose open.

 How Does it Work?